How to leave Utah residency?

 3) Spend time in your new state

 The more time you spend in your new state, the stronger your case for establishing residency.
-Try to avoid spending too much time in Utah after the move to ensure that Utah no longer considers you a resident.
+Try to avoid spending too much time in Utah after the move so that your overall pattern of time clearly supports your new state as home rather than Utah.

 4) Transfer IDs and vehicle registrations